djdallmann/GamingPCSetup/RESEARCH/WINKERNEL/README.md

 ## Windows Kernel
 ### Win32PrioritySeparation
 #### Q: If you modify Win32PrioritySeparation (process foreground and background quantum lengths) in the registry does it update in realtime or does it require a system restart?
-#### A: It updates in realtime which can be confirmed using WinDBG via Live Kernel debug
+It updates in realtime which can be confirmed using WinDBG via Live Kernel debug

 <details><summary>Findings and Analysis</summary>